A script language of preemptive scheduling coroutine in single thread

 goto label;

-goto tells interpreter to go to a specified position marked by label and keep executing from the position.
+statement tells the interpreter to jump to the specified position marked by the label

 e.g.